Government Affairs Update for March 29, 2019

 On March 6, Governor Cuomo released a statement saying that he will not sign a state budget that does not include a permanent 2 percent property tax cap.
 Read more here.
 The governor and his budget director have also stated that the state is looking at imposing a pied-a-terre tax on non-primary homes in New York City worth over $5 million as possible revenue to fund the MTA.

-Gov. Cuomo and Legislature fail to reach revenue consensus for state budget
+Gov. Cuomo and Legislature fail to reach revenue consensus for the state budget

 Due to the lack of consensus on state revenue estimates between Governor Cuomo and leaders in the state legislature, state Comptroller Thomas DiNapoli was tasked with providing a binding revenue forecast which will guide the process of finalizing a state budget, due before April 1.
 Comptroller DiNapoli’s revenue projections include $190 million above the governor’s estimates, however, this figure is well below estimates from the state legislature.
 Read more here.